dlikhten/filtered-collection/README.md

  - `change`: An object in the collection was changed.
 The object was already accepted by the filter, and is still.
  - `filter-complete`: Filtering was completed.
 If you are not listening to add/remove then just listen to filter-complete and reset your views.

+## Change Collection

+You can change the underlying collection if you really need to by invoking `#resetWith(newCollection)`, only one `reset` event will be triggered with the new data.

 # Testing

     bundle install